 How is severe asthma different from other types of asthma?

 There are many different types of asthma, and whilst most will cause similar symptoms, they can be caused by different things happening in the body.
-Most people with asthma experience mild-moderate symptoms and respond well to commonly prescribed medication.
+Most people with asthma experience mild to moderate symptoms and respond well to commonly prescribed medication.
 Read more about 'preventers' and 'relievers'.
 However, some continue to have uncontrolled asthma and are at high risk of flare-ups despite being prescribed high doses of preventer medication.
 This is called difficult to treat asthma.

 Difficult to treat asthma